8 Tips to setup and start your New Windows 10 Laptop in right way

 Optimize your power settings

 Your laptop doesn’t need to run at full power all the time.
 If you want to longer battery life, you can choose the Power saver power plan.
 Or you can choose the High-performance plan when you’re engaged in serious graphics work.
 In the middle sits the Goldilocks-just-right Balanced plan.

 To choose a plan, click the battery icon in the system tray in the lower-right corner of the desktop and click Power & sleep settings.
 Next, click Additional power settings to select a power plan.

 Change default browser

-- To change default browser on windows 10
+- To change the default browser on Windows 10

 - Press Windows + X, select Settings,